Edgewood Country Club Open

 The Edgewood Country Club Open also known as the Tivoli Open was a tennis tournament first established in 1885 at Tivoli, New York, United States and played at the Edgewood Country Club on clay courts.
-It was part of the U.S. lawn tennis tennis circuit until 1916.
+It was part of the U.S. lawn tennis circuit until 1916.

 History

-The Edgewood Country Club Open was a tennis tournament first established in 1885 atTivoli, New York, United States and played on clay courts at the Edgewood Country Club Open, originally founded as the Tivoli Lawn Tennis Club of which one of the founding members was Valentine Gill Hall.
-It was part of the U.S. lawn tennis tennis circuit until 1916.
+The Edgewood Country Club Open was a tennis tournament first established in 1885 at Tivoli, New York, United States and played on clay courts at the Edgewood Country Club Open, originally founded as the Tivoli Lawn Tennis Club of which one of the founding members was Valentine Gill Hall.
+It was part of the U.S. lawn tennis circuit until 1916.